Akash4510/Project_Euler_Python/README.md

 # Project_Euler_Python
-My solutions to the problems on Project Euler's website - https://projecteuler.net/
+In this repositry I will upload my solutions to the problems on Project Euler's website - https://projecteuler.net/.
+For all the solutions here I will use Python programming language.